open-contracting/standard/docs/guidance/map/related_processes.md

 In OCDS the second stage of the framework agreement procedure is represented as a separate contracting process with a new OCID.
 The contracting process for the second stage is  linked to the contracting process for the first stage of the procedure using the `relatedProcess` section.

-Because there was no competition at the second stage, the new contracting process has only one release, with `tag` set to ‘award,contract’.
+Because there was no competition at the second stage, the new contracting process has only one release, with a `tag` of 'award' and 'contract'.
 The release has the following properties:

-* A minimal  `tender` block is included, populating the `tender.id`, and with `tender/competitive` set to `false`.
+* A minimal `tender` section sets `tender.id` and sets `tender.competitive` to `false`.
-* The `relatedProcess` block is populated with a reference to the contracting process for the first stage
+* The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.
-* The `buyer`, `tender/procuringEntity`, `awards/suppliers` and `parties` sections are populated with the details of the buyer, procuring entity and supplier.
-* The `awards` section is populated with the initial contract value, period and items
+* The `awards` section is populated with the initial contract value, period and items.
 * The `contracts` section is populated and linked to the award.
+* The `buyer`, `tender.procuringEntity`, `awards.suppliers` and `parties` fields are populated with the details of the buyer, procuring entity and supplier.

 ```{jsoninclude} ../../examples/frameworks/closed_single_award.json
 :jsonpointer:
 :title: Award of a procurement contract
 ```

-Each purchase made under the framework agreement is represented by a new contracting process with a new `ocid`.
+Each additional purchase made under the framework agreement is represented by a new contracting process with a new `ocid`.

 ### Open framework agreement with multiple buyers, with multiple suppliers and with second-stage competition